annkarpenko/homepage/README.md

 # Homepage
+Let's get acquainted)
 My name is Ann.
-This is my very own personal website.
-Basically this is just a résumé.
+In addition to programming, I'm fond of volleyball, so I decided to write about it.
+For me volleyball is a field for tactics, wins, fantastic emotions and all of these inspires me in my life )

+I hope I'm interested for you)